 Serving medically complex infants, children and adults.

 All St. Joseph Home school-aged residents attend either a county special needs school or St. Joseph Home Academy, our on-site school program for those too young or too medically fragile to leave our campus.
-Older residents attend a workshop program that is specially designed to allow those with severe or profound disabilities to achieve the dignity and purpose that comes with employment.
-St. Joseph Home holds a Summer Camp program for school-aged residents to keep them active and stimulated between school years.
+Older residents attend a workshop program that is specially designed to allow those with significant developmental disabilities to achieve the dignity and purpose that comes with employment.
+St. Joseph Home holds a Summer Camp program for school-aged residents to keep them active and stimulated during summer break.

-A family's decision to place their child at St. Joseph Home is always a difficult but loving one, and often comes after the child grows too heavy or large for a family to lift and take care of by themselves.
+A family’s decision to place their child at St. Joseph Home is always a difficult but loving one.
 Some families take advantage of our respite center services prior to placing their child permanently with St. Joseph Home, so they gain knowledge of the services provided and trust in the loving care their child receives.

 For more information about the Residential Program, contact Theresa Brockert, RN, at (513) 563-2520.